Tax Benefits for Education: Information Center

 You may be able to deduct qualified education expenses paid during the year for yourself, your spouse or your dependent.
 You cannot claim this deduction if your filing status is married filing separately or if another person can claim an exemption for you as a dependent on his or her tax return.
 The qualified expenses must be for higher education.

 The tuition and fees deduction can reduce the amount of your income subject to tax by up to $4,000.
 This deduction, reported on Form 8917, Tuition and Fees Deduction, is taken as an adjustment to income.
 This means you can claim this deduction even if you do not itemize deductions on Schedule A (Form 1040).
-This deduction may be beneficial to you if, for example, you cannot take the lifetime learning credit because your income is too high.
+This deduction may be beneficial to you if, for example, you don’t qualify for the American opportunity or lifetime learning credits.

 Student Loan Interest Deduction